Elite Classical Program

 Students currently enrolled in classical ballet can now register for the Elite Program, with a focus on strengthening technique, flexibility and core strength.
-Those enrolled in the program will participate in two or three open classes per term, taken a guest teacher with an extensive background in classical ballet.
+Those enrolled in the program will participate in two or three open classes per term, taken by Rachael Brierley with an extensive background in classical ballet.

-Class dates for Term 1 now confirmed: Saturday March 4th & Saturday March 18th
+Class dates for Term 1 2018 now confirmed: 2-4pm Black Rock Civic Centre Saturday 17th February and Saturday 24th March

 Students will be required to wear appropriate dance attire and hair must be in a bun for these classes.